hphelion/documentation/cloudos/services-reporting-howto.md

 ---
 layout: default
-title: "How To's with the HP Cloud OS Telemetry and Reporting Service"
+title: "How To's with the HP Helion Cloud OS Telemetry and Reporting Service"
 permalink: /cloudos/services/reporting/howto/
 product: compute

 ---
-# How To's with the HP Cloud OS Telemetry and Reporting (Ceilometer) Service #
+# How To's with the HP Helion Cloud OS Telemetry and Reporting (Ceilometer) Service #

 Collection